Liver Region Imaging

 Step 2: Transverse subcostal sweep

-Move the probe obliquely underneath the beginning of the right costal margin, indicator examiner left.
-Angle as anterior as possible to see the diaphragm and then begin a slow posterior fan through the liver.
-The HVs will usually appear anteriorly as they join the IVC.
-Unless the oblique angle is perfect, the HVs will enter the IVC at slightly different locations, as in the following clip.
+Move the probe obliquely underneath the beginning of the right costal margin.
+The indicator should point to the patient’s right hip (toward the physician).
+Fan as anterior as possible to see the diaphragm and then begin a slow posterior fan through the liver.
+The HVs will usually appear anteriorly as they join the IVC if the view is medial enough.
+The HVs may enter at slightly different locations and were shown at the beginning of this chapter.

-Fanning a little posterior from the HV in the same location, an oblique or horizontal right PV should appear.
-Depending on the probe angle, this has been described as looking like a “deer (or other animal) jumping over the IVC toward the patient’s left”.
-Most of the animal is the long-axis PV with its hyperechoic walls.
-Because this view is higher in the liver near the PH, the HDs have not yet joined with the cystic duct to become the CBD so it is HD riding anterior to the animal.
-Subtly rotate the probe to optimize the HD.
-In the following clip, a very thin HD is seen anterior to the PV as the IVC becomes more in its long axis.
+Fanning a little posterior from the HV, an obliquely or horizontally oriented right PV should appear.
+This has been described as looking like an animal jumping over the IVC toward the patient’s left.
+Most of the animal is the long-axis right PV with its hyperechoic walls.
+Because this view is higher in the liver, the bile duct to be seen is the thinner HD and it runs right on top of the PV.
+Here is a PV looking a bit like a dog jumping over the IVC.
+A thin HD runs along the back of the dog.

-Fanning posterior from the PV in the same location, the cross-sectional GB will often appear, seeming to come out of the tail of the deer/animal.
-It gets larger and then smaller as the posterior fan is completed.
-Gallstones can be observed in this cross sectional view and GB wall thickness (normal < 5 mm) may be well measured at the anterior wall that is interfacing with the liver.
+Fanning posterior from the PV, the GB will often appear, seeming to come out of the tail of the animal.
+The cut through the GB depends on how a patient’s GB lies on the inferior liver surface.
+Gallstones can be observed during the posterior fan and GB wall thickness (normal < 5 mm) may be measured at the anterior wall that is interfacing with the liver.
 However, a contracted GB is not always easy to see.
-Here is a clip from the previous patient with the GB in cross section on the inferior surface of the liver after the angle was adjusted properly.
+Here is a clip of a partially contracted GB during this posterior fan.
+The patient had eaten a heavy quantity of fat about 1.5 hours before the exam.

 Step 3: The long axis GB